-Using any TSIG algorithm (HMAC- or DH) forces this option to KEY.
+Specifying any TSIG algorithm (HMAC- or DH) with -a forces this option to KEY.

 Indicates the use of the key. type must be one of AUTHCONF, NOAUTHCONF, NOAUTH, or NOCONF.
 The default is AUTHCONF.
 AUTH refers to the ability to authenticate data, and CONF the ability to encrypt data.